 Der Große Turm

-The Great Tower, also known as the Tower of Babel, holds significant importance in the lineage and history of the Jaredite nation as depicted in the Book of Mormon.
-Erected a few generations after the great flood, this structure was born from the pride and idolatry of its builders, who desired to make for themselves a name and prevent being scattered across the earth (Ether 1:33; Genesis 11:4).
+The Great Tower, usually presumed to be the biblical Tower of Babel (Genesis 11:4,9), holds significant importance in the lineage and history of the Jaredite nation as depicted in the Book of Mormon.
+Erected a few generations after the great flood, this structure was born from the pride and idolatry of its builders, who desired to make for themselves a name and prevent being scattered across the earth (Ether 1:33).
 Located in the ancient region of Mesopotamia, particularly in the land of Shinar, the tower is believed to have been a ziggurat—a type of massive stepped temple-tower common in Mesopotamian civilizations, aimed at bridging the earthly realm with the divine.

 The ambition behind this Tower’s construction, “whose top may reach unto heaven,” according to the narrative, was a display of human hubris, and a desire to achieve greatness and perhaps a form of immortality by their own means (Genesis 11:4; Helaman 6:28).
 The Lord’s intervention frustrated these efforts by confounding the language of the people, thereby causing a cessation of the construction and initiating the dispersion of humanity across the globe (Genesis 11:7-8; Ether 1:33).